-(a) Business days.
-Monday through Friday of each week during which the Electoral Board is in session, excluding State holidays, are designated as business or working days of the Electoral Board, unless otherwise posted by the Electoral Board.
-Saturdays and Sundays may also be designated as working days in the discretion of the Electoral Board and upon notice to all parties with then-pending matters before the Electoral Board or a hearing officer, State holidays may also be designated as business or working days.

-(b) Working hours.
-The working hours for the Electoral Board shall be 9:00 A.M. to 5:00 P.M.
-Monday through Friday, and 9:00 A.M. to 2:00 P.M. on any Saturday and Sunday that has been designated as a working day, unless otherwise posted by the Electoral Board.

-(c) Changes.
-These business days or working hours may be amended from time to time and such amendment shall be effective upon posting on or near the front door of the Board of Election Commissioners' office: Rooms 600 and 800, 69 West Washington Street, Chicago, Illinois.
-Such notice may also be posted upon the Board's website at www.chicagoelections.gov.
+- (a) Business days.
+Monday through Friday of each week during which the Electoral Board is in session, except for State holidays, are designated as business or working days of the Board.
+In the discretion of the Electoral Board and upon notice to all parties with then pending matters before the Electoral Board or a hearing officer, Saturdays, Sundays and State holidays may also be designated as business or working days. - (b) Working hours.
+The working hours for the Board shall be 8:30 A.M. to 5:00 P.M. every business day, unless otherwise posted by the Board.
+If designated by the Board as business days, the working hours for the Board shall not extend beyond 1:00 P.M. on December 24, 2017, or December 31, 2017. - (c) Changes.
+These business days or working hours may be amended from time to time and such amendment shall be effective upon posting on the front door of the Board of Election Commissioners' office: Room 800, 69 West Washington Street, Chicago, Illinois.
+Such notice may also be posted upon the Board's Internet Web Site at www.chicagoelections.com.